froehlichundfrei/jekyll-website/README.md

 # About this Repo

 This is the Fröhlich und Frei Docker Image for jekyll based website development.
+You can find the can use the automated build version from [Docker Hub](https://hub.docker.com/r/froehlichundfrei/jekyll-website/).

-It is based on the official docker images for [ruby 2.2](https://github.com/docker-library/ruby/blob/master/2.2/Dockerfile) and [node 0.12](https://github.com/joyent/docker-node/blob/master/0.12/Dockerfile).
+It is based on the official docker images for [ruby 2.3](https://github.com/docker-library/ruby/blob/master/2.3/Dockerfile) and [node 4.2.6](https://github.com/nodejs/docker-node/blob/master/4.2/Dockerfile).

 ## What else is included: